 - A1.7 Measuring social value

 A1.1 General tools

 Inspiring Impact is a project run for and by the voluntary and community sector, to encourage groups to do more to measure their impact.
 The website provides information and guidance on how to do this.
-The Impact Hub has a searchable database of hundreds of tools suitable for different types of evaluation, from questions on a single topic (such as self-esteem or anxiety, housing or domestic violence) to handbooks for conducting a community impact assessment.
+The Resource Library has a searchable database of hundreds of tools suitable for different types of evaluation, from questions on a single topic (such as self-esteem or anxiety, housing or domestic violence) to handbooks for conducting a community impact assessment.
 Each tool has a page describing its key features and cost, if any, and giving web links.

 Inspiring Impact have produced Measuring Up!, step-by-step self-assessment tool that allows organisations to review and improve their impact practice – that is, the way they plan, evidence, communicate and learn from the difference that their work makes.

 The tool has been designed for use by all kinds of charitable organisations, social enterprises and funders.
 There are now three versions available:

 - Measuring Up! for small organisations (those with an income of £0-£100,000 or newer to impact practice)

 - Measuring Up! for medium to large voluntary organisations (those with an income of £100,000+ or more experienced in impact practice)

 - Measuring Up! for funders (all types of voluntary sector funders)